WoodWing/auroraDrupal/README.md

 - mapping article components to cms-content structure
 - mapping inception widgets to cms widgets
-- uploading images to the correct WP structure
+- uploading images to the correct Drupal structure
-- uploading videos to the correct WP structure
+- uploading videos to the correct Drupal structure
-- translate element/component names to WP-styling names
+- translate element/component names to Drupal-styling names

 Based on the above (possible incomplete) list you can understand that this solution will not be available out-of-the-box.
 This solution will always be a fine-tuned connection between the possibilities of the CMS, custom styling in Aurora and also some PHP coding to make mapping/conversions.